ThaisAFM/sialylation_database/README.md

 ## Data availability

+1. The original merged non-redundant FASTA files, resulting from the Database processing section, are avaiable in the `original_merged_fastas.tar.gz/` compact file
-1. The InterProScan output files for the reference sequences (input for the interproscan_ref_summary.ipynb notebook) are avaiable in the `interproscan_refs/` directory
+2. The InterProScan output files for the reference sequences (input for the interproscan_ref_summary.ipynb notebook) are avaiable in the `interproscan_refs/` directory
-2. The InterProScan output files for the initial database sequences (input for the signatures_comparison.ipynb notebook) are avaiable in the `interproscan_outputs.tar.gz/` compact file
+3. The InterProScan output files for the initial database sequences (input for the signatures_comparison.ipynb notebook) are avaiable in the `interproscan_outputs.tar.gz/` compact file
-3. Final curated FASTA sequences are available in the `sialylation_final_fastas/` directory
+4. Final curated FASTA sequences are available in the `sialylation_final_fastas/` directory
-4. Dataframes mapping internal sequence codes to original FASTA headers are available in the `Headers/` directory
+5. Dataframes mapping internal sequence codes to original FASTA headers are available in the `Headers/` directory